amtzespinosa/python-hacking-tools/README.md

 > **Note:** In this script, the target IP is NOT the victim's IP but the IP where the victim will be redirected.

 So, as an example of a common use would be:
-   1. Scan the network and choose your target
+   1. Scan the network with ARP Scanner and choose your target
    2. Perform an ARP Spoofing attack
    3. Run the DNS Spoofer script as explained above
    4. And, to make sure it's working, you can start an Apache server locally and use that IP to redirect the traffic to.